pdsharma0/bsp2fbx/README.md

 ### Importing FBX file

-The only thing that's needed after importing the FBX file into your favorite DAC software is to **mirror everything in X axis**.
-In Blender, make sure you've selected the complete hierarchy of visible_geometries before doing the mirror transform.
-In UE4, you can mirror a StaticMesh by placing it in your scene, right clicking and select Transform->Mirror->X.

-**Note** : The normals and tangents are exported in the FBX file but generating them again while importing works too.
-This has been tested in both UE4 and Cryengine and is known to reduce a few artifacts.
+Polygon normals and tangents are exported in the FBX file but they don't have any smoothing applied so it might result in a few visible artifacts.
+It's advisable to generate normals while importing to fix this problem.
+This has been tested in both UE4 and Cryengine and is known to get rid of such artifacts.

 ### Future Work